alexsniffin/website/content/about.md

-Alexander is a software engineer with over 7+ years of professional experience and 16+ years of personal experience writing software.
+Alexander is a software engineer with over a decade of professional experience.
 His interests are in: Programming, Distributed Systems, NLP and Autonomous Systems.